sandeep-singh-79/cypress-playwright/README.md

 ---

+## API Test Automation

+- Both Cypress and Playwright projects include robust, maintainable API test automation for the OWASP Juice Shop order flow.
+- API tests use modular helpers, centralized data, and admin user flows to ensure reliability and repeatability.
+- Status checks are robust: all API-modifying actions use truthy/2xx checks, matching best practices across frameworks.
+- All test artifacts (videos, screenshots, reports) are ignored via `.gitignore` for a clean repository.
+- See subproject READMEs for details on running only API tests and reviewing results.

+---

+## API Automation Flows & Best Practices

+- **End-to-End Order Placement:** Both Cypress and Playwright implementations automate the full OWASP Juice Shop order flow via API, including address creation, delivery selection, payment setup, and order placement.
+- **Modular Helpers:** All API calls are encapsulated in modular helper functions for maintainability and reuse.
+- **Centralized Test Data & Locators:** Test data and selectors are managed centrally to ensure DRY code and easy updates.
+- **Admin User Flows:** API tests use an admin user for setup and execution, ensuring repeatability and avoiding registration/data setup issues.
+- **Robust Status Checks:** All API-modifying actions assert on truthy/2xx status codes (`isOkStatusCode` in Cypress, `.ok()` in Playwright) for reliability.
+- **Idempotency:** Logic ensures products are only added to the basket if not already present, preventing unique constraint errors.
+- **Allure Reporting:** Integrated for both frameworks, with results and HTML reports generated for every run.
+- **.gitignore Hygiene:** All test artifacts (videos, screenshots, reports) are ignored for a clean repository.
+- **Best Practices:** Code follows DRY, SOLID, and modularization principles for maintainability and scalability.

+See the `cypress/` and `playwright/` subproject READMEs for framework-specific details and usage instructions.

+---

 ## Reporting
 - **Playwright:** See `playwright/` for details on reporting (e.g., HTML, Allure, etc.).
 - **Cypress:** HTML and video reports are generated in the `cypress/results/` or `cypress/videos/` folders by default.